cpjk/canary/README.md

 `load_resource/2`, `authorize_resource/2`, and `load_and_authorize_resource/2`.

-Just `import Canary.Plugs` in order to use the plugs.
-In a Phoenix app the best place would probably be in your `web/web.ex`.

-By default, Canary expects  `conn.assigns.current_user` to contain an Ecto record representing the user to authorize.
+`load_resource/2` and `authorize_resource/2` can be used by themselves, while `load_and_authorize_resource/2` combines them both.

+In order to use Canary, you will need, at minimum:

+- A [Canada.Can protocol](https://github.com/jarednorman/canada) implementation (a good place would be `lib/abilities.ex`)

+- An Ecto record struct containing the user to authorize in `conn.assigns.current_user` (the key can be customized - see https://github.com/cpjk/canary#overriding-the-default-user).

-Specify your Ecto repo in your configuration:
+- Your Ecto repo specified in your `config/config.exs`:
 ```elixir
 config :canary, repo: Project.Repo
 ```

+Then, just `import Canary.Plugs` in order to use the plugs.
+In a Phoenix app the best place would probably be in your `web/web.ex`.

 ### load_resource/2